B-emiral/Portfolio/README.md

 Resilience policies

-- Network-layer retry: in adapter (AnthropicAdapter.send) using Tenacity; handles 429/5xx/timeout with exponential backoff.
+- Network-layer retry: in adapter (e.g. AnthropicAdapter.send) using Tenacity; handles 429/5xx/timeout with exponential backoff.
 - Validation-layer retry: in GenericLLMTask only around JSON parsing
 - Hooks are best-effort: errors are logged and do not fail the main flow.